tnaganawa/tungstenfabric-docs/TungstenFabricKnowledgeBase.md

 ```

-On the pod, xfs system will be mounted, and read / write is available.
+On the pod, xfs system is mounted, and read / write is available.
 ```
 [root@ip-172-31-128-223 ~]# cat cirros1.yaml
 apiVersion: v1